oscimp/amaranth_twstft/2212_twoway/README.md

 Done
 ```

-All bitstreams for the Zedboard are located in ``bitstreams/zedboard``
+All bitstreams for the Zedboard are located in ``bitstreams/zedboard``, with the pinout documented
+at <a href="../Doc/0_Installation.md">

 # X310